SciSports raises an extra €1.8 million for international roll-out data intelligence in football

 Turning the world of football data upside down

-Giels Brouwer, Chef de Mission and founder of SciSports: “Football is our focus.
+Giels Brouwer, Founder & CEO of SciSports: “Football is our focus.
 With the SciSkill, we have created a new opportunity to help clubs finding talent in undiscovered regions.
 The unique part is that we have built an index that values a player regardless of his position, club or nationality.
-Our Datascouting department helps the clubs and explores the market, while the Intelligence department automates their findings through Machine Learning.
+Our Datascouting department helps the clubs and explores the market, while the intelligence department automates their findings through machine learning.
 For this to work, we continuously need better data, which is why we started developing BallJames with which we cover the complete value chain in football.
 We have noticed that not only the world of sports is open to this new form of information.
-That is why this year we will invest in automated tooling for the media, gambling and gaming industry.
+That is why this year we will invest in automated tooling for the media, gambling and gaming industry.”

 Gerrit-Jan van Ahee, CTO of SciSports: “When BallJames is done, a lot more is possible.
 Think VR, goal-line technology but for the whole field, think second screen possibilities besides watching football on your TV.
 It is impossible that we will also deliver the end product in all those markets, but with our engine we will fill the role of pure data supplier.
 We seek collaboration with existing parties in the market and want to solve the current limitations for them.”